tfgg/yournextmep/_candidates/eu2014/snp/toni-giugliano.md

 person: toni-giugliano
 region: scotland
 party: snp
-title: Scotland - Scottish National Party - Toni Giugliano
+title: Toni Giugliano is running for MEP in Scotland for the Scottish National Party
 incumbent: false
 ---